Intl Day Of Parliamentarism Highlights Parliaments Role In Addressing Challenges - UrduPoint

 The Hanns Seidel Foundation Pakistan (HSF) marked the day by highlighting the important aspects of Parliaments and their positive effects on the lives of people and bringing constructive change in societies at large.

-Sadiq Sanjrani said "Parliaments have a vital role to play in protecting their populations and generating greater connectivity between nations to collectively address this #COVID19 pandemic.
+Sadiq Sanjrani said, "Parliaments have a vital role to play in protecting their populations and generating greater connectivity between nations to collectively address this #COVID19 pandemic."
+The HSF Chairman and Member of the European Parliament, Markus Ferber,In his video message, said that Pakistan as an excellent example of good cooperation between the Foundation and the national parliament.

 Expressing his excitement about the HSF's liaison with the parliament of Pakistan, Dr. Steffen Kudella said " The HSF is one of the oldest partners of the Parliament of Pakistan."
 Emphasizing upon the importance of democracy, he said, the Parliaments represented the interests of the people and make sure that everyone can benefit from laws.